Arkansas woman fifth suspect to plead guilty in $11.5M federal fraud case - NewsBreak

 Charles’s actions resulted in a $4.5 million loss, which she agreed to repay in her pleading.

-Four sisters, 72-year-old Lynda Charles of Hot Springs, Niki Charles’s mother; 74-year-old Rosie Bryant of Colleyville, Texas; 75-year-old Delois Bryant of North Little Rock; and 72-year-old Brenda Sherpell of Gainesville, Texas, pleaded guilty July 6 to conspiracy to commit mail fraud and to defraud the Internal Revenue Service.Judge hands down $25.4 million judgement against NW AR hotel in sex trafficking case
+Four sisters, 72-year-old Lynda Charles of Hot Springs, Niki Charles’s mother; 74-year-old Rosie Bryant of Colleyville, Texas; 75-year-old Delois Bryant of North Little Rock; and 72-year-old Brenda Sherpell of Gainesville, Texas, pleaded guilty July 6 to conspiracy to commit mail fraud and to defraud the Internal Revenue Service.Alexander doctor found guilty on 22 federal counts related to prescription fraud

 A sixth defendant, Everett Martindale, worked as an attorney and acted as the legal representative for most of the claimants that the women recruited.
 Martindale is set for trial on Aug.
 30.